Disopyramide: Obstructive hypertrophic cardiomyopathy

 Disopyramide, despite its efficacy, has one main side effect that has limited its use in the US, though it has seen wider application in Canada, UK and Japan.
 Vagal blockade predictably causes dry mouth, and in men with prostatism, may cause urinary retention.
 Teichman et al. showed that pyridostigmine used in combination with disopyramide substantially alleviates vagolytic side effects without compromising antiarrhythmic efficacy.
 This combination has also been shown to be effective and safe in obstructive HCM in a large cohort of patients.
 Some clinicians prescribe pyridostigmine sustained release (marketed in the US as Mestinon Timespan) to every patient begun on disopyramide.
 This combination increases acceptance of higher disopyramide dosing, important since there is a dose-response correlation in obstructive HCM, higher doses yielding lower gradients.

 Another concern about disopyramide has been the hypothetical potential for inducing sudden death from its type 1 anti-arrhythmic effects.
 However, a multicenter registry and two recent cohort registries have largely reduced this concern, by showing sudden death rates lower than that observed from the disease itself.

 These concerns about the drug must be viewed from the clinical perspective that disopyramide is generally the last agent that is tried for patients before they are referred for invasive septal reduction with surgical septal myectomy (an open-heart operation) or alcohol septal ablation (a controlled heart attack).
 Both of these invasive procedures have risk of morbidity and mortality.

 For selected patients, a trial of oral disopyramide is a reasonable approach before proceeding to invasive septal reduction.
 Patients who respond to disopyramide are continued on the drug.
 Those who continue to have disabling symptoms or who experience side effects are promptly referred for septal reduction.
 Using such a stepped strategy, investigators have reported that survival does not differ from that observed in the age-matched normal United States population.

+Side effects

+Disopyramide has the following side effects: